 Read also: 10 Ryan Gravenberch facts you need to know!

-The former has developed into an adept centre-back while the latter is on the verge of moving to Bayern Munich.
-Erik ten Hag may be leaving for Manchester United, but the revolution will rumble on.
+The former has developed into an adept centre-back while the latter has moved to Bayern Munich.
+Erik ten Hag may have left for Manchester United, but new manager Alfred Schruder will ensure that the revolution rumbles on.

 One of the leading lights from the next batch of youngsters is Kenneth Taylor.

 18-year-old Kenneth Taylor made his AFC Ajax debut against PEC Zwolle last weekend.